vickyacharjee/python3-basic-code-tutorial/readme.md

-This is a sampel projkect to showcase all the pyrthion basic codesssss
+This is a sampel projkect to showcase all the pyrthion basic code